The Definitive Guide to Responsive Search Ads

 Up until 2017, Google Ads was called AdWords, and there was only one type of search ad: standard text ads.
 Unlike responsive search ads or even expanded text ads, standard text ads offered only one headline and 2 description lines, with a total of 95 characters.

-While there’s been some speculation about the sudden sunsetting of extended text ads, Google’s explanation makes sense.
-Search is changing and evolving; Google Ads have to, too.
+Plus, the Search is changing and evolving; Google Ads have to, too.

 Key Differences Between Extended Text Ads and Responsive Search Ads